dbobrenko/awesome-ai-environments/README.md

 # Environments and simulators for Learning Algorithms
-Collection of environments, simulators and competitions for training & benchmarking RL and AI algorithms.
+Collection of environments, simulators and competitions for training & benchmarking Reinforcement Learning and AI algorithms.

 ## Collections of environments